 There are many groups forming across the United States for the lure coursing addicted and Courteous Canine, Inc. is open to hosting competitions, club practice sessions or providing demonstrations.

-We will allow dogs that know each other well and are friends to course together.
-Pictured here are an Aussie with her housemate Golden Retriever.
+We will allow dogs that know each other well and are friends from the same household to course together.
 Courteous Canine, Inc. uses plastic pulleys for added safety.
 Metal pulleys can cut feet.
-In addition we set courses where string angles are all well over 90-degrees.
+In addition, we set courses where string angles are all well over 90-degrees.

 Letting your dog watch while another dog courses is a great way to get her interested.
 Above left two housemate Cavaliers coursing together and surprisingly the usually slower one is dashing out ahead!